cobyqa/cobyqa/doc/source/ref/index.rst

 .. currentmodule:: cobyqa

-This section references a manual for using COBYQA.
+This section references a manual for using COBYQA in Python.
 Most users will only need to use the `minimize` function.
 An :ref:`installation <installation>` guide and :ref:`usage <usage>` examples are provided in the :ref:`user guide <user>`.